Vacancies

 Qualifications / Selection criteria

-• Tertiary Qualification Bachelor of Applied Science – Environmental Health, Health Science or other relevant tertiary qualifications.
+• Tertiary Qualification in Bachelor of Applied Science – Environmental Health, Health Science or other relevant tertiary qualifications.

 • Current professional membership or eligibility for membership with Environmental Health Australia (Qld).

-• Demonstrated high level of conflict resolution including ability to negotiate outcomes in complex matters.
+• Demonstrated high level of conflict resolution.

-• Experience within a local government environment desirable.
+• Demonstrated local government experience desirable.

 POSITION DESCRIPTION